Coupling Quantum Matter and Gravity: Quantum matter with gravitational backreaction

 \section{Quantum matter with gravitational backreaction}

-The objective of most research in `quantum gravity' focuses on the question \emph{how} gravity can be quantised.
+The objective of most research in `quantum gravity' focuses on the question \emph{how} gravity can be quantised (and the consequences of this endeavour, as discussed in this volume's Chapters on string-inspired effective modified gravity theories and on deformed relativistic symmetry principles).
 Taking a step back, before asking for the \emph{how}, one may first ask \emph{if} the gravitational field should be quantised at all.
 Of course, this presupposes a reasonable definition of what it means for gravity to be quantised---which is the defining feature that makes a theory a quantum theory?

 Einstein's equations~\eqref{eqn:einstein-eq} \emph{can} be understood as describing a \emph{field} $g_{\mu\nu}(x)$ on spacetime.
 From this point of view, one may find it reasonable to apply the same quantisation rules to solutions $g_{\mu\nu}(x)$ of Einstein's equations that one applies, for instance, to the classical solutions $\psi$ of the Dirac equation in order to arrive at fermionic quantum fields.
 However, $g_{\mu\nu}(x)$ is not simply a field \emph{on} spacetime; it describes the metric and further differential-geometric properties of spacetime itself.
 Einstein's equations can only be understood as equations of a field \emph{on} spacetime in a perturbative sense: by separating the metric $g_{\mu\nu} \to g_{\mu\nu} + h_{\mu\nu}$ into some background metric $g_{\mu\nu}$ and only treating the variation $h_{\mu\nu}$ with respect to that background as a field living on the \emph{background} defined by $g_{\mu\nu}$.